Article Availability

 Submit the Request

-Use the following endpoint to create offer blockers:
+Use the following endpoint to create pause blockers:

 POST /merchants/{merchant_id}/offer-blockers